A handheld for the tiny gaps between everything else.

 Right now, time is my tightest resource.
 Full-time job, kid incoming, and the kind of constant side-project churn where you’re always one idea away from making your life twelve percent harder.
 So my goal isn’t “get more entertainment.”
 My goal is “get the right kind of entertainment.”
 The kind that fits into micro-moments and doesn’t demand a whole evening.

 The Thor makes sense because it seems built for exactly that.
 Small sessions.
-Quick wins.
 A bit of play, then back to reality.

 The backlog that’s been haunting me since childhood

-There are GameCube titles I never really got to try: Super Smash Bros.
-Melee, Super Mario Sunshine (yes, I like it — let me live), and a bunch of the “how did I miss that?” classics.
+There are GameCube titles I never really got to try: Resident Evil 4, Lugis mansion, Paper mario the thousand year door, Metrod prime and many more.
 There are DS and 3DS games I never touched at all.

 And Zelda is still sitting there like a personal dare.
-I never finished Ocarina of Time.
-I barely started Majora’s Mask on an emulator about fifteen years ago, then life happened and I drifted away.
+I never finished Majora’s Mask on an emulator about sixteen years ago, then life happened and I drifted away.
 I’ve heard so much praise for it that it’s become this weird little pressure point — one of those games you feel like you should have a relationship with.

 It also keeps me off my phone.
 That might sound minor, but it isn’t.
 When I game on my phone, I’m constantly one notification away from becoming a different person.
 The person who checks email “real quick.”
 The person who opens a message thread and loses twenty minutes.
 The person who ends up scrolling for no reason and then feels vaguely annoyed about it.